bjsi/open-recommender/README.md

 <h3 align="center">⚠️ Work in Progress... ⚠️</h3>

 - [x] Build an MVP of the data pipeline
-- [ ] Iterate on the prompts until 8/10 recommendations are good
+- [x] Iterate on the prompts until 8/10 recommendations are good
 - [ ] Curate fine tune dataset
 - [ ] Create a website so people can sign up
 - [ ] Collect more fine tune data
 - [ ] Fine tune using [OpenPipe](https://openpipe.ai/)
-- [ ] Scale to millions of users :D
+- [ ] Scale to more users
+- [ ] Add more recommendation sources (e.g. articles, twitters, books, etc.)

 <br/>